Lester B. Pearson Civic Centre

 The Lester B. Pearson Civic Centre was located in Elliot Lake, Ontario, Canada, It was a community arts and theatre center that also housed community offices.
-Locals commonly refer to it as “the Civic Centre.”
+Locals commonly referred to it as “the Civic Centre.”
 The building originally housed the Nordic Hotel, built when the town was first opening its mines.
 Later, it became the site of many community events and the location of many arts clubs, as well as the Welcome Centre, the Art Gallery, and the Elliot Lake Nuclear and Mining Museum.
 Following its collapse in February 2019 the City of Elliot Lake has been left without an arts and theatre center.

 History

 Nordic Hotel

 The Nordic Hotel was one of the first 3 hotels built in Elliot Lake before 1960.
 Each hotel had approximately 30 rooms as well as beer parlors enjoyed by the community.
 Completed first was the Nordic hotel which contained 40 rooms and a dining room.
 For a time, it boasted the “biggest bar in Algoma.”
 The Nordic Hotel operated as such until the first mining “bust” in the 1970s, following the termination of the 5-year US uranium mining contracts.
 The Elliot Lake Nuclear and Mining Museum opened during this time and ran out of the old bar room of another hotel: the Elliot Lake Hotel.
 The Mining Museum opened June 3, 1963, funded and organized largely by the Province of Ontario, and by August 7 of that year it had attracted 10 000 visitors.
 The Toronto firm Disney Displays was responsible for setting up the exhibition models.